Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: MODEL

 \section{MODEL}

 We develop an effective model on a two-dimensional kagome lattice that incorporates chiral charge density wave (CDW), spin-orbit coupling (SOC), and superconductivity (SC).
-The primary goal of this model is to examine the topological properties of the system's superconducting states and the transport properties of quasiparticles in the presence of time-reversal symmetry breaking.
+The primary goal of this model is to examine the topo- logical properties of the system’s superconducting states and the transport properties of quasiparticles in the presence of time-reversal symmetry breaking.
 Furthermore, we intend to propose a method for discriminating between different pairing symmetries based on our results.

-Taking inspiration from the properties exhibited by $ \mathrm{AV_3Sb_5} $, we have constructed our model on a two-dimensional kagome lattice, consisting of three atoms in each unit cell of the basic lattice.
+Taking inspiration from the properties exhibited by $ A\mathrm{V_3Sb_5} $, we have constructed our model on a two-dimensional kagome lattice, consisting of three atoms in each unit cell of the basic lattice.
 When we consider the $ 2\times 2 $ chiral CDW, the unit cell expands by a factor of four, while the Brillouin region shrinks to one quarter of its original size.
 This results in the number of sublattice atoms becoming 12.
-Upon the introduction of a non-zero SOC, the spin symmetry is broken, thereby doubling the number of bands to 24.
+Upon the introduction of a nonzero SOC, the spin symmetry is broken, thereby doubling the number of bands to 24.

-We decompose the Hamiltonian into four parts: the nearest neighbor tight-binding part, the CDW part, the SOC part, and the SC part, as expressed by Eq.(\ref{formula.Hamiltonian}).
-The first three terms combined are referred to as $\hat{H}_0$.
+We decompose the Hamiltonian into four parts: the nearest- neighbor tight-binding part, the CDW part, the SOC part, and the SC part, as expressed by Eq. (\ref{formula.Hamiltonian}).
+The first three terms ˆ combined are referred to as $\hat{H}_0$.